soundpress/RulesOfNYC/docs/c47/index.rst

    (2) The number of eligible households that can be approved to receive rent supplements under the City Family Exit Plan Supplement Program will be limited by the amount of available funding.
 Applications must be submitted on a form and in a format established by HRA.

-   (3) At the time of approval, HRA will calculate, pursuant to section 8-05 of this chapter, the household's monthly CITYFEPS rent supplement amount and any contributions required to be made by household members not eligible for Public Assistance.
-The CITYFEPS rent supplement amount and the amounts of any required contributions are subject to change during the household's participation in the CITYFEPS program as set forth in section 8-05 of this chapter.
+   (3) At the time of approval, HRA will calculate, pursuant to 68 RCNY § 8-05
+									, the household's monthly CITYFEPS rent supplement amount and any contributions required to be made by household members not eligible for Public Assistance.
+The CITYFEPS rent supplement amount and the amounts of any required contributions are subject to change during the household's participation in the CITYFEPS program as set forth in 68 RCNY § 8-05
+									.

 (b) Continued Eligibility.
-A household's continued receipt of a rent supplement under the City Family Exit Plan Supplement Program is conditioned on the household continuing to meet the requirements of subparagraphs (A), (B), (F), (H), and (I) of paragraph (1) of subdivision (a) of this section and continuing to reside in the residence to which the CITYFEPS rent supplement is being applied, except as provided in section 8-06 of this chapter.
+A household's continued receipt of a rent supplement under the City Family Exit Plan Supplement Program is conditioned on the household continuing to meet the requirements of subparagraphs (A), (B), (F), (H), and (I) of paragraph (1) of subdivision (a) of this section and continuing to reside in the residence to which the CITYFEPS rent supplement is being applied, except as provided in 68 RCNY §8-06.

 (Added City Record 7/16/2015, eff.
 8/15/2015; amended City Record 12/30/2015, eff.
 1/29/2016)